Facebook defends sharing user data with phone makers

 Facebook is under increasing scrutiny from lawmakers, regulators and users around the world over its handling of users' data and the steps it takes to protect their privacy.

-The firestorm erupted in March when it emerged that Cambridge Analytica, a data firm with ties to President Donald Trump's campaign, gained improper access to tens of millions of Facebook users' data.
+The firestorm erupted in March when it emerged that Cambridge Analytica, a consulting firm with ties to President Donald Trump's campaign, gained improper access to tens of millions of Facebook users' data.

 The scandal pummeled Facebook's stock and prompted calls for greater regulation of big social media companies.